freenas/freenas-docs/userguide/tasks.rst

 Go to
 :menuselection:`System --> Replication Tasks`,
 click |ui-add| and :guilabel:`ADVANCED REPLICATION CREATION` to see these options.
-This screen also displays after clicking |ui-options| and :guilabel:`Edit` for an existing replication.
+This screen is also displayed after clicking |ui-options|
+and :guilabel:`Edit` for an existing replication.

 .. _tasks_replication_advanced_fig: